ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 * Clone the `social-networks-connector` repo from the `data-8` GitHub organization into the user's account on `datahub.berkeley.edu`
 * Checkout to the `gh-pages` branch
 * Redirect the user to the `lab01` folder on `datahub.berkeley.edu`.
 The full path of this folder on the user's JupyterHub account would be `~/social-networks-connector/lab01`.

+##### **Restrictions**

+To use an interact link, files must be stored in a public GitHub repo.
+Interact links will not work with private repositories.
+Previously, content had to be stored in the `data-8` GitHub organization or in an approved account or organization.
+This no longer applies, interact links can be used with content stored in ANY public repository.

 ### **Important Note: Updated Behavior**